divya-chander/AdobeXD/README.md

-Download the xd document and open it using ADOBE XD Prototypes are given for the virtual tour of the web.
+Download the xd document and open it using ADOBE XD.

+Prototypes are given for the virtual tour of the web.